donohoe/content/posts/webperf-media-year-in-review.md

 ### Largest Loses

 * _The Tylt_ was really fast last year at a respectable 9s time and is now averaging 21s even though its dropped from 2MB in size to 1.5MB.
-Maybe its my data, maybe it is end of year ads?
+Maybe it is my data; maybe it is end of year ad campiagns goign crazys?
 * The New York Times, often seen as a good standard, almost doubled in load time even though Page Size decreased overall.
 Baffling.
 * Conde Nast as a whole has been declining.